 What is Monsplasty?

 Monsplasty is a surgical procedure used to reduce and raise the Mons Pubis.
-Monsplasty is perfomed for both cosmetic and functional reasons to return the mons pubis to its original position.
+Monsplasty is perfomed for both cosmetic and functional reasons.
+It returns the mons pubis to its original position.

 Are You A Good Candidate For Monsplasty?

 The pubic mons often becomes too large with fat gain or pregnancy.
-After significant weight reduction, childbirth, or normal aging, the mons pubis can loose its own connective tissue attachments and sag.
+After significant weight reduction or childbirth, the mons pubis can loose connective tissue.
+This makes the attachments to sag.

-When severe, this can interfere with getting garments to fit, urination flow, or even sexual relations.
+When severe, this can interfere with getting garments to fit.
+Urination flow and even sexual relations become a problem.

 Some women struggle with a bulge of excess fat and skin in the mons, the top part of the hair-bearing part of their vulva.

 The bulge can result in women feeling too embarrassed to put on a swimsuit or tight trousers.

 The purpose of a monsplasty is to reduce the amount of fatty tissue or skin.
 Its based upon the primary source of the bulge.